Bedrock City (Arizona)

-Bedrock City is a Flintstones-themed roadside attraction consisting of an amusement park and RV park at the corner of Arizona State Route 64 and U.S. Route 180 in Coconino County, in the U.S. state of Arizona.
+Bedrock City is a Flintstones-themed roadside attraction consisting of an amusement park and RV park at the corner of Arizona State Route 64 and U.S. Route 180 in Valle, Coconino County, in the U.S. state of Arizona.
 The park was opened in 1972, following the owners' success with a predecessor park near Mount Rushmore in South Dakota.
 The park licenses the likenesses of the Flintstones characters, and features statues, rides, and a diner based on that theme.